TME520/TiMiNoo/MANUAL.md

 ## Single button gameplay
 Wanting a gameplay as simple as can be, a single button solution seemed very appealing.
 Click once or click repeatedly depending on the action, that's it.
 ## No sound
-I love having a virtual pet on my desk at work, but I also need to preserve my workflow from distractions.
-No beeping sounds is what I need.
+Having a virtual pet on my desk at work is lovely, but I also need to preserve my workflow from distractions.
+No beeping sounds is what I want.
 ## 2 mini games: Catsino Deluxe and Catwash Station
 - *Catsino Deluxe*: Go to the casino with your TiMiNoo and do your best to win some yummy food to bring home.
 Beware of the ghost though!
 - *Catwash Station*: When the fur of your TiMiNoo gets dirty, it's time for a proper toilet.
 Scrub scrub!